FPT Approximation of Generalised Hypertree Width for Bounded Intersection Hypergraphs: Algorithmic Details

 Additionally, we prove that the number of leaves is no larger than $\rho(H)^2$.
 The main part of this proof is an induction for the case where the number of sets $U_1, \dots, U_q$ obtained at line 7 is at least $2$.
 In particular, we notice that since $\rho(U_i) \geq 3\rho(X)$ for each $i \in[q]$ and since $\rho(\bigcup_{i=1}^q U_i)=\sum_{i=1}^q \rho(U_i)$, it holds that

 To prove correctness of the \Reject output, we observe that return of \Reject by the whole algorithm is triggered by return of \Reject on line 4, failure to find an appropriate weak partition, or by rejection in one of its recursive applications.
-By \Cref{balancedsep} and the $\rho$-stability of $E'$, the $\mathbf{Reject}$ on line 4 implies that either $H$, or one of its induced subgraphs are of \ghw greater than $k$.
+By \Cref{balancedsep} and the $\rho$-stability of $E'$, the $\mathbf{Reject}$ on line 4 implies that either $H$, or one of its induced subgraphs have \ghw greater than $k$.
 In the latter case, of course also $\ghw(H) > k$.

-Finally, two main aspect of correctness of the non-rejection output are the upper bound on the \ghw of the resulting tree decomposition and that the properties of the tree decomposition are not lost by the 'gluing' procedure as specified in lines 8-22 of the algorithm.
+Finally, the two main aspects of correctness of the non-rejection output are the upper bound on the \ghw of the resulting tree decomposition and that the properties of the tree decomposition are not lost by the 'gluing' procedure as specified in lines 8-22 of the algorithm.
 The requirement that $E_W$ must cover $W$ is essential for ensuring that the properties of the tree decomposition are not destroyed by the gluing.
-Intuitively, the last parameter is the connection of the component $H_i$ with the rest of the decomposition.
+Intuitively, the parameter $W_i$ in the recursion on Line~\ref{line:compress.rec} represents the connection of the component $H_i$ with the rest of the decomposition.